Oil and Gas Patents: Everything You Need to Know

 Oil and Gas Patents

-Oil and gas patents have historically been very common due to the innovative and continuous technological advances of the sector.
+Oil and gas patents have historically been very common due to the innovative and continuous technological advances in the sector.
 These advances have allowed new resources to be developed while improving safety and environmental performance.

 Growth of Oil and Gas Patent Filings